reactome/graphql/README.md

 ```

 This will start the GraphQL service (http://0.0.0.0:4001/graphql) where you can issue GraphQL requests by accessing GraphQL Playground in the browser.
-(Preferably use incognito mode to query the database to avoid any cache problems)

 ![GraphQL Playground](Readme-Assets/1.png)